Skip to content

 By default services are ClusterIP.
 Use port-forwarding to access locally:

-kubectl port-forward -n depictio service/depictio-frontend 5080:5080
+kubectl port-forward -n depictio service/depictio-viewer 5080:5080

 Then open http://localhost:5080.